Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

 - Circadian Score >0.8 = Strong, 0.6-0.8 = Moderate, <0.6 = Irregular
 ```

-With this, Gemini can produce insights like: *“You slept \~7 hours with \~87% efficiency, which is very good.
+With this, Gemini can produce insights like: *"You slept \~7 hours with \~87% efficiency, which is very good.
 You had a couple of brief awakenings (about 30 min awake after sleep onset) and fell asleep in 15 minutes, indicating relatively normal latency.
 About 21% of your sleep was REM and 21% deep – a healthy distribution.
 Your bedtimes were moderately consistent.
-Overall, your sleep quality is good; maintaining consistency in your schedule could further improve it.”* The actual narrative will depend on the LLM, but it now has the data to generate such analysis.
+Overall, your sleep quality is good; maintaining consistency in your schedule could further improve it."* The actual narrative will depend on the LLM, but it now has the data to generate such analysis.

-*(We should also note that if any **depression risk score** or other fused metrics are computed later (perhaps by the fusion model), those could be integrated too, but that’s beyond our SleepProcessor scope.)*
+*(We should also note that if any **depression risk score** or other fused metrics are computed later (perhaps by the fusion model), those could be integrated too, but that's beyond our SleepProcessor scope.)*

 ## 6. Testing the SleepProcessor and Integration